 There is an epidemic that is causing a crisis for millions of coffee farmers in Central America: Coffee rust.
 Rust is a parasitic fungus that attacks coffee plants.
 In Central America, the coffee rust epidemic this year has ravaged crops, affected the livelihoods of more than 2 million people, and caused loss of more than 500,000 jobs.
 Guatemala and other countries have declared national states of emergency.
-Total coffee loss for the region is estimated at 20% to 30% this year, and as much as 50% in 2014.
+Total coffee loss for the region is estimated to be as high as 50% in 2014.
 This crisis is shattering the already-fragile safety net of millions of people who are dependent on coffee for their livelihoods.

 How did this happen, and why is the situation so dire?
 Climate change is one of the key reasons.
 Changes in both temperature and rainfall likely contributed to this unusual outbreak.
 Warming temperatures at higher altitudes and moisture accumulation are likely allowing the rust to thrive.

 Because of our ever-growing demand for coffee, coffee growers have not diversified their production or their income enough to be resilient in the face of the coffee rust outbreak.
 Instead, they’ve put more and more of their land into coffee production to meet that demand.
 A Catholic Relief Services survey of the impacts of coffee rust on smallholder farmers in Central America reports that on average, only 23 percent of farmers had access to income-generating activities besides coffee farming, and an overwhelming majority— 90-95 percent — are entirely dependent on coffee for their income.